Training a Task-Specific Image Reconstruction Loss: Multi-Scale Discriminative Feature Loss

 \textbf{Proposition 2:} \emph{Learning natural-image manifold, which is the task often attributed to discriminators, is a much harder task and is less relevant for the feature-wise loss function.
 The loss function should be able to detect relevant distortions regardless of image content, i.e. be content invariant.}

 To validate both propositions, we design a new feature-wise loss.
-The feature-space comprises the intermediate activations of the set of discriminator networks.
-The discriminator networks are trained as a single-image GAN \cite{Rott2019} that removes a task-specific distortion from a \emph{seed image}.
+The feature-space comprises the intermediate activations of the set of discriminator networks trained as a single-image GAN \cite{Rott2019} specialized in removing task-specific distortions from a \emph{seed image}.
 We denote the seed image by $\rvy$ to differentiate it from the \emph{training images}, denoted by $\{\rvx_i\}_{i=1}^N$, which are used for learning the restoration task.
 The proposed loss function is trained in a multi-scale manner so that it is sensitive to the relevant distortions at multiple scales.
 The seed image can have a different size from the training images, can depict a different type of a scene, or can be a synthetic image.
 Below we revisit the training procedure for our multi-scale discriminators and operation of MDF loss on image restoration tasks.